Savory, rustic and earthy tandoori quesadillas.

 - Avocado cilantro chutney and lime wedges to serve

-- Mix yogurt and all spices (including salt and pepper) together to form your tandoori marinade.
-You can also leave the yogurt out and just mix the dry spices, or use a dairy free alternative.
+- Mix yogurt and all spices together to form your tandoori marinade.
+You can also leavethe yogurt out and just mix the dry spices, or use a dairy free yogurt alternative.

-- Sauté onions and grated garlic on medium-high heat in oil of choice on a pan until golden brown.
+- Sauté onions and grated garlic and ginger on medium-high heat in high smoke point oil of choice on a pan until golden brown.

-- Add in sliced mushrooms and continue to sauté until water has evaporated and everything is cooked well and caramelized.
+- Add in mushrooms and saute until moisture from mushrooms has evaporated.
 Set aside.

 - Heat one plantain tortilla in some oil on a large pan on medium heat.

-- Add about 2 spoons of mushroom mixture on one half of the tortilla, followed by 1/4 cup shredded cheese.
+- Add about 2 spoons of mushroom/veggie filling on one half of the tortilla, followed by 1/4 cup shredded cheese.